toumorokoshi/sprinter/docs/source/tutorial.rst

 * install brew if you don't have it already (OSX Users)
 * use brew or apt-get to install git
 * create an ssh key just for github, and add it to the ssh configuration file

-Now you just add the ssh key to github, and you're done!
-(Unfortunately it's not possible to add the key to github programatically)
+Now you just add the ssh key to github, and you're done! (you can find the path to the ssh file in your ~/.ssh/config file) (Unfortunately it's not possible to add the key to github programatically)

 ..
 Add in sprinter configuration tutorial.cfg